AmadeusQQ/behavioral-cloning/README.md

 # design-solution
 As an engineer, I want to train a deep learning model, so as to drive a car around track 1.

 Design a solution that minimizes data used and model complexity.
 Use the scientific method to conduct experiments and test whether the result confirms or rejects the hypothesis.
-Take into account software and hardware constraints.
+Take into account hardware constraints.

 Software
 - Operating system: Ubuntu 16.04
-    - Memory leaks over time

 Hardware
 - Central processing unit: Intel Core 2 Duo 2.66 GHz